paolomainardi/paolomainardi.com/src/content/posts/6-linux-workstation-build/index.md

 ## Requirements

-- First and foremost, everything must run natively on Linux as a first-class citizen, and even better if the vendor supports everything baked into the Kernel.
+- First and foremost, **everything must run natively on Linux as a first-class citizen**, and even better if the vendor supports everything baked into the Kernel.
-- Air or liquid cooling, ultra-silent and power efficient.
+- Air or liquid cooling, **ultra-silent** and **power efficient**.
-- Integrated GPU as I don’t run games but still something powerful enough to accelerate video and desktop stuff and to drive one or multiple external 4K monitors.
+- **Integrated GPU** as I don’t run games but still something powerful enough to accelerate video and desktop stuff and to drive one or multiple external 4K monitors.
-- A platform still supported for at least the next 3 years to let me upgrade parts such as RAM and CPU without changing everything.
+- A **platform** still **supported for at least the next 3 years** to let me upgrade parts such as RAM and CPU without changing everything.
 - Capable of supporting at least 128GB of ECC RAM
 - At least 2 NVMe PCIe 4.0 slots and a bunch of high-speed SATA ports.
-- A solid, professional-looking ATX case with plenty of room to do nice and clean cable management.
+- A **solid**, **professional-looking ATX case** with plenty of room to do nice and clean cable management.
-- 💰 Budget ~1500€
+- **💰 Budget ~1500€**

 ## Software